 Every Pura Vida guest that comes back from El Remanso is impressed with the combination of beautiful jungle lodge and people totally committed to their amazing environment - um, and did I mention "good food" too?

-There is no better place in Costa Rica to use as your jungle base and no better place on the planet to explore the extraordinary biodiversity that is Costa Rica - just outside your room.
+This is one of the best places in Costa Rica to use as your jungle base and no better place on the planet to explore the extraordinary biodiversity that is Costa Rica - just outside your room.
 All this just down a dirt road to the Corcovado National Park, labeled by National Geographic as "the most biologically intense place on Earth in terms of biodiversity"

 Drive or fly - but if you do drive stop by Shelter from the Storm (see Uvita below) and turn your transfer into a tour.
-The photo is one of many creatures you may find peering down at you while wandering the jungle paths of the Osa - this lovely anteater was just checking us out quietly in the trees above us.
+The photo is one of many creatures you may find peering down at you while wandering the jungle paths of the Osa.
+This lovely anteater was just checking us out quietly in the trees above us as we meandered through the jungle one morning.
 Not a care in the world.